Mdsomratakbor/SQL-INTERVIEW-QUESTION/question.md

 `Scalar functions return a single value based on the input value.
 For example – UCASE(), NOW() are calculated with respect to string.`

+# 42. Name the operator which is used in the query for pattern matching?
+`LIKE operator is used for pattern matching, and it can be used as -.`

+`% – It matches zero or more characters.`
+`For example- select * from students where studentname like ‘a%’`

+`_ (Underscore) – it matches exactly one character.` `For example- select * from student where studentname like ‘abc_’`

+# 43. What is the main difference between SQL and PL/SQL?
+`SQL is a query language that allows you to issue a single query or execute a single insert/update/delete whereas PL/SQL is Oracle’s “Procedural Language” SQL, which allows you to write a full program (loops, variables, etc.) to accomplish multiple operations such as selects/inserts/updates/deletes.`

+# 44. What is a View?
+`A view is a virtual table which consists of a subset of data contained in a table.
+Since views are not present, it takes less space to store.
+View can have data of one or more tables combined and it depends on the relationship.`

+# 45. What are Views used for?
+`A view refers to a logical snapshot based on a table or another view.
+It is used for the following reasons:`

+- Restricting access to data.
+- Making complex queries simple.
+- Ensuring data independence.
+- Providing different views of same data.

+# 46. What is a Stored Procedure?
+`A Stored Procedure is a function which consists of many SQL statements to access the database system.
+Several SQL statements are consolidated into a stored procedure and execute them whenever and wherever required which saves time and avoid writing code again and again.`

+# 47. List some advantages and disadvantages of Stored Procedure?
+**Advantages:**
+`A Stored Procedure can be used as a modular programming which means create once, store and call for several times whenever it is required.
+This supports faster execution.
+It also reduces network traffic and provides better security to the data.`

+**Disadvantage:**
+`The only disadvantage of Stored Procedure is that it can be executed only in the database and utilizes more memory in the database server.`

+# 48. List all the types of user-defined functions?
+`There are three types of user-defined functions, namely:`

+- Scalar Functions
+- Inline Table-valued functions
+- Multi-statement valued functions

+# 49. What do you mean by Collation?
+`Collation is defined as a set of rules that determine how data can be sorted as well as compared.
+Character data is sorted using the rules that define the correct character sequence along with options for specifying case-sensitivity, character width etc.`

+# 50. What are the different types of Collation Sensitivity?
+`Following are the different types of collation sensitivity:`

+- Case Sensitivity: A and a and B and b.
+- Kana Sensitivity: Japanese Kana characters.
+- Width Sensitivity: Single byte character and double-byte character.
+- Accent Sensitivity.